 READ: Why I Serve – Shirley Irizarry

-Some comes to historical distrust, particularly among Blacks, about medical mistreatment and long inequities in the health care industry.
+Part of the concern comes from historical distrust, particularly among Blacks, about medical mistreatment and long inequities in the health care industry.
 South Jersey has been particularly affected by this.

-It’s the reason why Washington, with the help from Mayor Marty Small Sr, have been aggressive in reaching out into the community.
+It’s the reason why Washington, with help from Mayor Marty Small Sr., have been aggressive in reaching out into the community.

 “We’ve been trying everything we can to make sure we’re touching every footprint in the community,” Washington told Front Runner New Jersey.
-“I tell people if the opportunity avails itself to take the vaccine, please take the vaccine if its offer.”
+“I tell people if the opportunity avails itself to take the vaccine.
+Please take the vaccine if its offered.”

 Hesitancy

-Washington said he has spoken regularly on a weekly radio show sponsored by the NAACP, has done to local college campuses and engaged people one-on-one.
+Washington said he has spoken regularly on a weekly radio show sponsored by the NAACP, and has gone to local college campuses and engaged people one-on-one.
 He said in one instance, he told his personal story about taking the vaccine to a visually-impaired man who said he was afraid.

 “I try to break it down,” Washington said.
 “The virus enters your body to kill you.
 It can only survive if it finds a host.
 If it can’t find a host, it simply dies.”